If you have questions about transport in Taiwan, make sure you read this page from top to bottom!

 Transport in Taiwan’s touristic spots

 Getting around Taiwan’s mountain and beach resorts like Sun Moon Lake, Kenting, Green Island, and Penghu is very simple.
-You can rent a scooter for cheap and you don’t need to provide an International Driver’s License or a Taiwanese ID card.
+You can rent a scooter for cheap and you don’t need to provide an International Driver’s License, although it is recommended you have one.